 How do I access my personal portfolio?

 When you publish a portfolio story it will be saved to your personal portfolio and also show up in your activity stream.
-You can access your portfolio by clicking on your name in the menu:
+From the website, you can access your portfolio by clicking on your name in the left-hand menu:

 An educator portfolio story works in the same way as a child story, i.e. it is a story that can contain text, images, videos, PDFs and learning tags, but instead of selecting a child in the story, an educator selects themselves.